Exposed wooden lath behind damaged plaster wall surface

 • Drop cloths or plastic sheeting: Cover floors and furniture to protect them from plaster splatter.

-• Plaster bonding agent: For rekeying, use a compatible bonding agent to ensure strong adhesion.
+• Plaster bonding agent: For rekeying, use a compatible bonding agent for strong adhesion.

 Back to top ↑